WPBeginner

 • And more

-You also get additional features like email logs, ability to fine-tune / control which notification your WordPress site sends, and more.
+You also get additional features like email logs, the ability to fine-tune or control which notification your WordPress site sends, and more.

 Troubleshooting Gmail SMTP Not Working Issues

-We have seen users encounter few issues when using Gmail SMTP with certain shared hosting configurations.
+We have seen users encounter a few issues when using Gmail SMTP with certain shared hosting configurations.

-1. Log in to your cPanel account and create an email account that matches your Google apps email address.
 This might seem strange because you’re not using your server for emails.
-This step basically tricks your server into believing that you’re sending the email through the server.
+It basically tricks your server into believing you’re sending the email through the server.

 We hope this article helped you learn how to send email in WordPress using the Gmail SMTP server.
-You may also want to see our list of the best contact form plugins for WordPress, and our comparison of the best email marketing services for small business.
+You may also want to see our expert troubleshooting tips for when WordPress form does not work and our guide on how to export WordPress form entries to CSV and Excel.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.